-- Studies Administrator in the first instance.
-The Taught Courses Director (Prof Man Yee Kan), the Director of Graduate Studies (Dr Michael Biggs) or the Head of Department (Prof Christiaan Monden) will if necessary consult the appropriate authorities on your behalf.
+Varese) will if necessary, consult the appropriate authorities on your behalf.
 The Director of Graduate Studies, Dr Biggs, is happy for students to drop in with brief questions when he is in the Department.
-For longer questions (i.e. requiring more than 15 minutes of time) an appointment must be booked. - For issues about a particular course, please first talk to the course provider if appropriate. - At your college, consult the Senior Tutor, the Tutor for Graduates or your own College Advisor, who will give similar help. - Consult the elected graduate representatives in the Department who will give what help and advice they can. - Consult the Graduate Studies Office in the University Offices or the Graduate Studies section of the University website, which will advise on the obtaining of necessary forms, submission of applications, dates and deadlines, deposit
+For longer questions (i.e. requiring more than 15 minutes of time) an appointment must be booked.

+- For issues about a particular course, please first talk to the course provider if appropriate. - At your college, consult the Senior Tutor, the Tutor for Graduates, or your own College Advisor, who will give similar help. - Consult the elected graduate representatives in the Department who will give what help and advice they can. - Consult the Graduate Studies Office in the University Offices or the Graduate Studies section of the University website, which will advise on the obtaining of necessary forms, submission of applications, dates and deadlines, deposit of theses, etc. - Students who are not satisfied that the Department has addressed their concerns should consider making a formal complaint to the Head of Department, Professor Federico Varese.
+There are also some issues which the Department cannot address, e.g.

-- of theses, etc. - Students who are not satisfied that the Department has addressed their concerns should consider making a formal complaint to the Head of Department, Professor Christiaan Monden.
-There are also some issues which the Department cannot address, e.g. complaints relating to exams, and a formal complaint to the Proctors must be made in these circumstances.
+- complaints relating to exams, and a formal complaint to the Proctors must be made in these circumstances.
 See below for more information. - On a more personal level, the University Counselling Service at 11 Wellington Square (which acts in a strictly confidential way) is experienced not only in general psychological problems but also in the special problems and blocks associated with academic work.
 Nightline is a confidential listening and information service run for students by students and is open from 8pm until 8am from 0th to 9th week each term.
 Students can phone (2)70270 or visit Nightline at 16 Wellington Square. - The Disability Coordinator for the Department is the Graduate Studies Administrator.